 Of all the things that can be most debilitating to women, copper tops the list.
-Born with copper overload and a lifetime of research into the root cause of my suffering, I’ve gotten quite intimate with this trace element.
+Born with copper overload and a lifetime of research into the root cause of my suffering, I’ve become quite intimate with this trace element.
 Copper has the ability to profoundly affect every system in the body — especially the reproductive, nervous, and glandular systems.

 Copper overload is quite common in women because estrogen increases copper retention in the body.
-This is also another reason why hypothyroidism and autoimmune diseases like Hashimoto’s are much more common in women than men; copper (along with toxic heavy metals such as mercury) gets sequestered into the thyroid gland and blocks the conversion of T4 into T3, the active form of thyroid hormone.
+This is also another reason why hypothyroidism and autoimmune diseases like Hashimoto’s are much more common in women than men; copper (along with toxic heavy metals such as mercury) gets sequestered into the thyroid gland and can block the conversion of T4 into T3, the active form of thyroid hormone.
 Estrogen is similar in structure to T3, and thus has a powerful effect on the bioavailability of thyroid hormone by blocking thyroid receptors on cell membranes throughout the body.

 Symptoms of Copper Toxicity